 Activating Circular Services in the Electrical and Electronic Sector

 The producer responsibility organisations (PRO) in the WEEE Forum aspire to play an important role in the the dirve to move to a circular economy, an economic system aimed at minimising waste and making the most of resources.
 The PRO are in search of business models that allow them to continue co-ordinating collection, reporting and proper treatment of e-waste, whilst also encouraging repair, remanufacture, refurbishment and preparation for re-use of products.
-One of the key deliverables of C-SERVEES is a set of circular economy business models (CEBMs) that the PRO can tap into for inspiration.
+One of the key deliverables of C-SERVEES was a set of circular economy business models (CEBMs) that the PRO can tap into for inspiration.